My Products

 apigw-myproducts-apikeys_ko

-• Status: displays the current API key status (Requests, Approved, Rejection, Request rejection, or Request blocking)
+• Status: Displays the current API key status (Requested, Approved, Rejected, Request rejected, or Request blocked).

-• Request date and time: date and time when the request to connect the API key to the stage was made
+• Request date and time: Date and time of requesting API key and stage connection.

-• Edit date: date and time when the API key status was modified
+• Change date and time: Date and time of changing the API key status.

 Change API key status

-You can change the usage status of API key for the API.
+You can change the usage status of the API key for the API.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apikeys in the API keys column of the target Product in the Product list.
+3. Click i-apigateway-apikeys in the API keys column of the target product from the product list.

-4. Click to select API key to change the status from the API key list, and click [Change Status].
+4. Click to select the API key to change the status from the API key list and click [Change status].

-5. Select and change the Status from the Status popup window, and click [Save].
+5. Select and change the Status from the Status popup and click [Save].

-• Requests: status of an API key being requested
+• Requested: Status of an API key being requested.

-• Approved: status of an being available for call an API
+• Approved: Status of an API being available for call.

-• Rejection: status of an approved API Key being unavailable to call the API
+• Rejected: Status of an approved API key being unavailable to call the API.

-• Request rejection: status of an API Key approval request being refused
+• Request rejected: Status of an API key approval request being rejected.

-• Request blocking: status of an API Key approval request being blocked
+• Request blocked: Status of an API key approval request being blocked.

-1. In the NAVER Cloud Platform console, click the Services > Application Services > API Gateway menus in order.
+1. On the NAVER Cloud Platform console, navigate to i_menu > Services > Application Services > API Gateway.

 2. Click the My Products menu.

-3. Click i-apigateway-apikeys in the API keys column of the target Product in the Product list.
+3. Click i-apigateway-apikeys in the API keys column of the target product from the product list.

-5. From the Usage Plan list screen, select the target API, and click [Edit Usage Plan].
+5. From the usage plans list screen, select the target API and click [Edit usage plan].

-• Edit date and time: date and time of changing the Usage Plan setting
+• Change date and time: Date and time of changing the usage plan settings.

-• Daily call/request processing limit: display the number of daily calls and the daily request processing limit set in the usage plan
+• Daily call/request processing limit: Displays the number of daily calls and the daily request processing limit set in the usage plan.

-• Monthly call/request processing limit: display the number of monthly calls and the monthly request processing limit set in the usage plan
+• Monthly call/request processing limit: Displays the number of monthly calls and the monthly request processing limit set in the usage plan.

-6. Select and change Usage plan on the Edit Usage Plan popup window, and click [Save].
+6. Select and change Usage Plan on the Edit usage plan popup and click [Save].

-• Default usage plan: API usage amount set on the Default usage plan item from the [Usage Plans] tab of the stage (see Change Stage Usage Plan)
+• Default usage plan: API usage set on the Default usage plan item from the [Usage Plans] tab of the stage.
+For more information, see Change stage usage plan.

-• Usage plan connected to Stage: display the usage plan created in the Usage plans menu and linked in the [Usage plans] tab of the corresponding stage.
-The number next to the Usage Plan is the number of connected stages
+• Usage plan connected to the stage: Displays the usage plan created in the Usage plans menu and connected in the [Usage Plans] tab of the corresponding stage.
+The number next to the usage plan is the number of connected stages.

 Usage limit